mohit03031999/assignment-5/README.md

 ## MongoDB reset

-From Api folder, you can run `mongosh "mongodb+srv://cluster0.swthe.mongodb.net/myFirstDatabase" --apiVersion 1 --username mohit scripts/init.mongo.js` and enter password as `fr22` to reset the database with two products added initially.
+From Api folder, you can run `mongosh "mongodb+srv://cluster0.swthe.mongodb.net/myFirstDatabase" --apiVersion 1 --username fr22 scripts/init.mongo.js` and enter password as `fr22` to reset the database with two products added initially.

 ## Lint check